Matthew McHale

 Matthew McHale (born 1 May 1996) is a Scottish boxer.
-He competed at the 2022 Commonwealth Games in the boxing competition, being awarded the bronze medal in the men's bantamweight event.
-He had previously competed at the 2021 AIBA World Boxing Championships in the bantamweight event, but without winning a medal.
+He competed at the 2022 Commonwealth Games in the boxing competition, winning the bronze medal in the men's bantamweight event.
+He previously competed at the 2021 AIBA World Boxing Championships in the bantamweight event.

 McHale turned professional in November 2022.
 He fought Brandon Daord for the vacant British super-flyweight title at the Caledonia Gladiators Arena in East Kilbride on 8 February 2025, losing by unanimous decision.